Orthodontics

 Category: Orthodontics

-79) A 25-year-old patient with protruded upper anterior teeth and good lower arch alignment.
+79) A 13-year-old with anterior open bite, posterior crossbite, and thumb sucking.
 What is the treatment?

 80 / 94